Topics Map > Communication and Collaboration > Lync / Skype for Business

-The Skype for Business or Lync default options are appropriate for small and casual meetings with coworkers.
+The Skype for Business default options are appropriate for small and casual meetings with coworkers.
 It’s a good idea to change the options if you are inviting more than 10-15 people, want to control meeting permissions, or have invitees from other companies.

 After you click New Skype Meeting in your Outlook calendar, click Meeting Options on the ribbon and pick the appropriate choices.

 A new meeting space (I control permissions) *This is the recommended choice.